lolergb/owlbear-notion-embed/README.md

 - View pages that the GM hasn't marked as visible

 **Empty state:**
-- If the GM hasn't shared any content, you'll see: "No shared pages - The DM hasn't shared any pages with you yet"
+- If the GM hasn't shared any content, you'll see: "No shared pages - The GM hasn't shared any pages with you yet"

 ### Supported content